Intraoperative Nursing Care

 Patient’s Psychosocial Needs

 Caring for the patient in the intraoperative environment involves many technical activities; however, the nurse is also responsible for meeting the patient’s psychosocial needs.
 The operative phase is often short, and the patient may be sedated or unconscious most of the time.
 However, the intraoperative nurse has a significant impact on the patient’s response to the surgical experience.
 Surgery is a stressful experience for anyone, and providing explanations of procedures and events helps promote a sense of security and effective coping for the patient.

-Thank you for watching this video tutorial about intraoperative nursing.
-Be sure to check out our other videos!
+Thank you for watching this video tutorial about intraoperative nursing!